ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 let t = Br (Br (Lf, 1, Lf), 2, Br (Br (Lf, 3, Lf), 4, Lf));;
 ```

+A `Lf` leaf holds no information, just like an empty list.
+A `Br` branch holds
-Now we can write recursive and polymorphic functions over these trees, by
+a left tree, a value of type `'a` and a right tree.
+Now we can write recursive
-pattern matching on our new constructors:
+and polymorphic functions over these trees, by pattern matching on our new
+constructors:

 ```ocamltop
 let rec total t =